Can you get car finance with bad credit?

-If your credit score isn’t what it could be, don’t despair – there are still ways to get behind the wheel of a new car.
+If your credit score isn’t where you’d like it to be, don’t worry - there are still ways to finance a car.
+While some options may be more limited, there are still finance solutions that could work for you.

 Yes, you can get a PCP car finance agreement if you have bad credit, but you might not get the absolute best deals.
 A bad credit rating means you’ll be seen as more of a risk by lenders, so they’ll charge you more interest, and some deals might not be open to you at all.